cschreib/fastpp/README.md

 # Acknowledgments

-Thanks to Francesco Valentino, Themiya Nanayakkara, Leindert Boobart, and Hugh Dickinson for reporting issues with the code or documentation.
+Thanks to Francesco Valentino, Themiya Nanayakkara, Leindert Boobart for reporting issues with the code or documentation.
+Particular thanks to Hugh Dickinson for contributing changes to the code.

 Particular thanks go to the authors of the original FAST implementation: Mariska Kriek and Ivo Labbé.